Bodies of three hikers recovered after slipping into pools of B.C. waterfall - Red Deer Advocate

-SQUAMISH, B.C. — Police have extracted the bodies of three hikers who slipped and fell into one of the pools of a waterfall north of Vancouver, Squamish Search and Rescue says.
+SQUAMISH, B.C. — Police say the bodies of three hikers who slipped and fell into one of the pools of a waterfall north of Vancouver were recovered from the area Wednesday evening.

+The RCMP says in a statement that they have turned the case over to the B.C. coroner, adding that the names of the hikers will not be released.

-Their friends reported seeing them carried over the lip of one pool and into a second, he added.
+He says their friends reported seeing them carried over the lip of one pool and into a second.

 They end up by the beautiful granite that’s been carved by the water over hundreds of years but the buildup of lichen makes the area slick, Willcox says, adding dogs and people have slipped into the water but have been helped out.

-He says it’s the first time he’s aware of anybody going over the falls and is advising people to stay away from the area.
+“This is the first time I’m aware that anybody has gone over the falls,” Willcox said, adding people should stay well away from the area.

 Willcox said earlier Wednesday that crews were using ropes to lower RCMP officers into the pool at Shannon Falls.